 A mapping call expression represents the invocation of a mapping operation.
 A mapping operation can be invoked either in strict mode or in standard mode, depending on the value of the isStrict Boolean property.
-In strict mode the when clause is evaluated as a pre-condition.
-In contrast, when the mapping is invoked in standard mode, the execution of the mapping body is skipped and the null value is returned to the caller.
+In strict mode, failure to evaluate the when clause as a pre-condition causes the mapping execution to fail.
+In contrast in standard mode, failure to evaluate the when clause as a guard causes execution of the mapping body to be skipped and null to be returned to the caller.